 Here is a breakdown of some key ingredients where we substitute natural alternatives:

-Natural alternatives to chemicals
+Natural alternatives to commonly-used chemicals

 Goldfaden MD alternative: Carotenoids which are found in plant based foods.
 We use carrots.
 Pluses about Carotenoids are the stabilization of the product is better and they aren’t as harsh, which is better for sensitive skin.